A philosophy of life

 The mistake lots of people make is trying to reinvent by going from the Mad Max chop shop to the Tesla garage in one step.
 Have you seen the kids movie Nanny McPhee where the Emma Thompson’s nanny character loses one undesirable feature each time the children learn a lesson?
 Throughout the film nanny eventually goes from warts, snaggle tooth and a unibrow to beautiful.
 It’s the same with life.
 It’s step by step, consistency, focus and determination to change habitual thinking.

-If you’re keen for some guidance, here’s my current philosophy of life:
+If you’re keen for some ideas, here are a couple from my current philosophy of life:

 life is an adventure (helps me relax and be less serious)